-The Group takes measures to protect environment such as energy savings on water and electricity and use of recyclable office stationeries.
+The Group takes measures to protect the environment such as energy savings on water and electricity and usage of recyclable office stationeries.
 Office air conditioners are set permanently at energy savings levels of 24 to 25 degrees Celsius.
 Lights are also turned off during lunch time so as not to waste unnecessary electricity.
 The Company has taken steps in trying to save the forest by printing its annual reports on recycled paper for many years.

-With the Group going into new real estate and construction business, it is determined to work closely with its team to determine the variables that the Group can control in the construction and real estate environment in the new projects.
+With the Group having entered into the real estate and construction business, it is determined to work closely with its team to determine the variables that the Group can control in the construction and real estate environment in the new projects.

-There were also no incidence of non-compliance with laws and regulations resulting in significant fines or sanctions in FY2018.
+There was also no incidence of non-compliance with laws and regulations resulting in significant fines or sanctions in FY2019.